-Photographers may work in the areas behind the advertising boards between the goals and corners.
+Unless protection nets obstruct the view, photographers may work in the areas behind the advertising boards between the goals and corners.
 They may only change ends at half-time or, if applicable, during the interval before the start of extra time.
 Photographers may work from the stands if located in a dedicated area and given permission to do so by the host.
+They may photograph all elements of the match, including the warm-up of the teams, the line-up, handshake procedure and coin toss, the game itself, and any post-match ceremonies.

 Photographers may attend the post-match press conferences, space permitting.
 However, no photography is allowed in the mixed zone or interview areas.